King Charles II

 This was a defining moment not only for Charles personally but for a nation that wanted to see a restored monarchy and a peaceful transition after years of republican experiment.

-The son of the deposed and executed King Charles I, young Charles II was born in May 1630 and was only twelve when the Civil War broke out.
+The son of the deposed and executed King Charles I, young Charles II was born in May 1630 and was only twelve when the English Civil War broke out.
 Such was the socially volatile climate in which he grew up, that at the age of fourteen he was put in charge as commander-in-chief in western England.

 Charles, Prince of Wales